 While trekking, you will enjoy the glimpse of Himalayan mountains like Mt.
 Annapurna I (8,091m.), Mt.Annapurna II (7,939m.), Mt.
 Annapurna III (7,555m.), Mt.
 Annapurna IV (7,525m.), Mt.
 Machhapuchre (6,993m.)
 Mt.
 Hiuchuli (6,441m.), Mt.
 Lamjung (6,986m.).
 The base camp is incredibly spectacular, set amidst the Himalayan peaks.
 Your trekking journey to Annapurna Base Camp begins in Pokhara but there are 2 main trekking routes that you can plan and follow up to the base camp.
-Exciting Nepal has outlined the itinerary via Ghorepani Poon Hill trekking route that meets at Chomrong and take you to Annapurna Base Camp.
-Many trekkers prefer this circuit route - Nayapul-Ghorepani- Chomrong Annapurna Base Camp and ends in Nayapul.
+Exciting Himalaya has outlined the itinerary via Ghorepani Poon Hill trekking route that meets at Chomrong and takes you to Annapurna Base Camp.
+Many trekkers prefer this circuit route – Nayapul-Ghorepani- Chomrong Annapurna Base Camp and ends in Nayapul.

-This trek can easily be done by family with children as well.
+This trek can easily be done by a family with children as well.
 On ABC trek you will be absolutely immersed in greenery.
 Rich vegetation will surround you throughout the trek.
 Flora and fauna will change repeatedly, but the lushness will remain pretty consistent.
 You will walk through forests of rhododendron before entering into the fields of towering bamboo and then again you will find yourself deep within dense rain forest creeping with moss and lichen.
 Because of the lower altitude, greenness will be accompanied with you almost all the way up to the base camp.
 The final day’s push is mostly above the tree line, but even here, you will still be walking through emerald alpine fields.
-Pre-monsoon time between March and May and post monsoon from September to November is the ideal times for trekking.
+Pre-monsoon time between March and May and post-monsoon from September to November is the ideal time for trekking.